michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-12-25-switched-back-markdown-visual-editor-wordpress.md

 ---
 title: Why I Switched Back From Markdown to Visual Editor on WordPress
 date: 2016-12-25T14:17:00+00:00
-excerpt: "I was an early adopter of Markdown.
-Now I use WordPress' visual editor exclusively again with great results and don't miss Markdown a bit."
+excerpt: I was an early adopter of Markdown.
+Now I use WordPress' visual editor exclusively again with great results and don't miss Markdown a bit.
 layout: post
 permalink: /switched-back-markdown-visual-editor-wordpress
 categories: